nathancarter/weblurch/doc-src/user-guide/basics-1.md

-# Part 1, Basics of the editor
+# Basics, Part 1: The editor

 The WYSIWYG word processor on which Lurch is built is [TinyMCE](http://www.tinymce.com).
 It is extremely straightforward to use,